-a) The language is listed as "Official Language" for the relevant Territory as an ISO 639 language in Part Three of the "Technical Reference Manual for the standardization of Geographical Names", United Nations Group of Experts on Geographical Names
+- a) The language is listed as "Official Language" for the relevant Territory as an ISO 639 language in Part Three of the "Technical Reference Manual for the standardization of Geographical Names", United Nations Group of Experts on Geographical Names (the UNGEGN Manual). - b) The language is listed as an administrative language for the relevant Territory as defined in section 3.7 of ISO 3166-1 standard [2020].

-17 A ASCII example: "Kingdom of the Netherlands"
+&lt;sup>17 A ASCII example: "Kingdom of the Netherlands"

-18 An example related to example in note 16: "Netherlands"
+&lt;sup>18 An example related to example in note 16: "Netherlands"

-19 An example related to examples in footnote 16 and 17: "NL"
+$^{\rm 19}$ An example related to examples in footnote 16 and 17: "NL"

-The limitation in number of languages of potential languages to Designated Language is recommended for reasons of stability of the DNS.
+&lt;sup>20 The limitation in number of languages of potential languages to Designated Language is recommended for reasons of stability of the DNS.
 Depending on the source and according to some statistics currently 6909 living languages have been identified.
 See for example: